PCB Additive Manufacturing: The Vaccine for Electronics Supply Shocks?

 The Future of Design and PCB Additive Manufacturing

 Pandemics are a one-hundred-year event, but PCB additive manufacturing can help electronics companies meet market demand in an agile way.
-Giving engineers the opportunity to work from home is the definition of quarantining, but doing this successfully takes the right design and collaboration tools.
-Looking to the future, the electronics industry will need to have to ensure engineers have better design tools to continue innovating in the face of supply chain shocks.
+Allowing engineers to work from home is the definition of quarantining, but doing this successfully takes the right design and collaboration tools.
+Looking to the future, the electronics industry will need to ensure engineers have better design tools to continue innovating in the face of supply chain shocks.

 Just as PCB vaccine designers need access to fabrication tools, they also need access to design tools for creating PCBs that can be placed into a PCB additive manufacturing process.
 Since these engineers need to work remotely in times of crisis, they also need design tools to keep them productive and allow design sharing.
 If you need to design new circuit boards for PCB additive manufacturing, you’ll need some of these basic features: